Military & Family Readiness Center

 Give Parents a Break

-The Air Force Aid Society (AFAS) recognizes that Air Force families are subject to unique stresses due to the nature of military life – deployments, remote tours of duty, extended working hours, etc. This program is offered twice monthly (first and third Saturday) for the purpose of allowing families a few hours break from the stresses of parenting.
+The Air Force Aid Society (AFAS) recognizes that Air Force families are subject to unique stresses due to the nature of military life – deployments, remote tours of duty, extended working hours, etc. This program is offered monthly for the purpose of allowing families a few hours break from the stresses of parenting.
 Families may use this time to suit their personal needs.
-Families are given certificates to use the program for a specific time.
+Eligible families are given certificates to use the program for a specific time.
 Contact the local CDC for dates and times.
+Give Parents a Break 2025

 Respite Care